tom-galvin/tom-galvin.github.io/_posts/2014-12-24-migration.md

 summary: Describing the movement of username.password to the GitHub Pages service.
 categories: username.password web
 ---
-Prior to this point, the entirety of username.password has been written in PHP, and hosted with x10hosting's free service.
-While this does the job temporarily, I don't like using PHP for any longer than is absolutely necessary and the site was bolted-together in general.
-I was also having some issues with the email service as x10hosting has blacklisted the .pw ccTLD (due to the relatively high volume of spam originating from such sites), meaning I couldn't send any email from my site.
+Prior to this point, the entirety of username.password has been written in PHP, and hosted with [x10hosting](http://x10hosting.com)'s free service.
+While this does the job temporarily, I don't like using PHP for any longer than is absolutely necessary, as PHP seems to have been designed with the express purpose of producing unmaintainable, ugly code - something that I don't want to be dealing with several years down the line.
+I was also having some issues with the email service as x10hosting has blacklisted the *.pw* ccTLD (due to the relatively high volume of spam originating from such sites), meaning I couldn't send any email from my site. x10hosting is good, but not ideal.

 Today I've finally made the move to something more permanent.
 All of the articles (not that there were many anyway) were already written in Markdown on the old site, meaning the move to Jekyll and GitHub pages only made sense.
 I'm using the Pixyll theme for this site, which matches the simplicity of the old site and also has the added bonus of being better on mobile readers.